Keto Pumpkin Cheesecake

 Preheat oven to 350 °F and spray the inside of a 9-inch springform pan with cooking spray or brush with melted butter.

-Mix keto crust ingredients
+Mix the crust ingredients

 In a food processor, add almond flour, coconut flour, brown sugar sweetener substitute, baking powder, xanthan gum and salt.
 Pulse a few times to combine.
 Add cubed butter and vanilla.
 Pulse until coarse crumbled form.